-Welcome the blossoming

-misguidedly been asleep."

-and awakening to that

-which we may have

-though Mr. Quirk (forgiving soul that he was) would probably still vouch for it - I'm not as confident.
+which we may have Welcome the blossoming misguidedly been asleep." and awakening to that Avesha G. Bullock My Latin is rusty...it's been almost twenty years and though Mr. Quirk (forgiving soul that he was) would probably still vouch for it - I'm not as confident.
 Nonetheless, somewhere in my muddled brain (amid the years of Latin and Spanish) I believe I learned that "april" is derived from the verb "to open."
 It's entirely possible that I'm incorrect, but for the sake of this article and allowing for the suspension of disbelief - let's go with it.
 This (albeit possibly erroneous) derivative works for my own personal conceptualization of Spring.
 According to this definition, April could then mark the true birth of Spring.
 It could allow for that which was frozen and closed, to open back up to the world.
 It could be illustrated by tulips opening and new trees sprouting.
 It could harken the dawn of a brand new, open day.
 Most importantly, it could compel those aware enough to 'get it' to open their minds and lives past that to which they have become historically accustomed and by which traditionally inured.
-Welcome April.
+So, for the sake of argument... closed to possibility, to someone Welcome April.
 Welcome Openings.
 Welcome the blossoming and awakening to that which we may have misguidedly been asleep.
 To what will you open your mind?